datacarpentry/wrangling-genomics/_extras/guide.md

 # Instructor Notes for 00-Quality-Control and 01-Trimming

 ## Issues with Macs vs Windows
-This episode currently uses the `open` command to view FastQC output on its local browser.
+This lesson currently uses the `open` command to view FastQC output on its local browser.
 The `open` command is great for Macs, but there is currently no command listed in the lesson that works for Macs.
 The `explore` command may be useful here.
 If a solution is found, it's worth adding to the lesson.

 ## What to do during long command waits